alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

             - The AltTester Desktop installed on your PC.

         **Connection:**
-            From version Pro ``1.0``, the AltTester Desktop must be running on your PC while the tests are running.
+            Starting with version Pro ``1.0``, the AltTester Desktop must be running on your PC while the tests are running.

             1. The AltTester Desktop app is running.
             2. The instrumented build is running.